garyrusso/CMS/webapp/README.md

 Ui Application can be deployed in any webserver which allow to deploy static html sites and this application is deploying in IIS server.

 ### Pre Deployment
  - Add the relevant environment name to 'environment' property in [configuration.constant.js](https://github.com/macmillanhighered/CMS/blob/master/webapp/scripts/constants/configuration.constant.js).
-See path of [configuration.constant.js](#path-of-configuration-file)
+See path of configuration.constant.js [here](#path-of-configuration-file)
      Example:
      ```
      environment : 'qa',